OnionIoT/Onion-Docs/Omega2/Projects/iot/thermal-printer-part2.md

 // TODO: missing step numbering
 #### Assemble the Omega
+// TODO: need a more descriptive step title

 Plug the Omega into the Mini Dock.
 The pins should push the wires into the Dock and make contact as the Omega is inserted.